Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Proof Overview

 \section{Proof Overview}

 \ascomment{We still need to clean up the proof overview.} \rw{done.
 I cleaned it}

-In this section, we provide an sketch of the proof of \Cref{thm:exact_oracle_bound} (exact oracle and zero inherent linear Bellman error).
-The detailed proofs are deferred to \Cref{sec:proof-main-thm}.
+In this section, we provide a sketch of the proof of \Cref{thm:exact_oracle_bound} (exact oracle and zero inherent linear Bellman error) with the full proofs deferred to \Cref{sec:proof-main-thm}.
 To better convey the intuition, we now assume that the reward function is known, as reward learning is largely standard.
 In particular, we temporarily remove the estimation and perturbation of rewards (\Cref{line:regression,line:perturb}) and simply assume $\-\omega_{t,h} = \omega_h^\star$ in \Cref{line:value-def}.